 8) Sometimes, less is more

 Some animals respond better to less restraint.
 Get a feel for the patient and work to find a way that is effective for them.
-You will develop a feel for this the more patients you work with, by recognizing cues from their demeanor and body language.
+If you're a newbie, don't worry, you will develop a feel for this the more patients you work with, by recognizing cues from their demeanor and body language.

 9) Know when enough is enough